xishantingyu/SESE/day3/weekly_report.md

 3. List accomplished tasks.
 Highlight the work you accomplished during the week under the “Accomplishments” heading.
 Here, you can include any important meetings that took place or decisions that you made.
 For example, if you’re a public relations professional, you would want to include the number of press releases you distributed for the week and the media attention that your clients received.
 Focus on accomplishments that contribute to company goals or move a project toward completion.

-4. Explain in-progress tasks.
+4. Explain in\-progress tasks.
 Let your supervisor know what tasks you’re still working on.
 Include how much of the task is complete, such as 50 percent, and list the anticipated finish date.
 If there is a deadline for the task, include that date, and indicate whether you will be able to complete the task in time.

 5. Identify next week’s goals.
 Your goals for the following week should include any items that you list in the “In Progress” section.
 Identify any meetings or events scheduled for the next week as well.